Martear09/NeoForge-FriendFinder/README.md

 ## Friend Finder
-A tool to help you keep track of your friends (or enemies) on the server.
+Only one item to help you keep track of your friends (or enemies) on the server.

 ## Usage: